aleksandrsivanovs/tallinn-wcs-free-time/README.md

 Don't forget to get to [Raekoja plats](https://goo.gl/maps/QtPX4Es7BkG2) and grab some [spiced almonds](http://www.spottedbylocals.com/tallinn/olde-hansa-spiced-almonds) near [Olde Hansa](http://www.oldehansa.ee/?lang=en).

 ### [Kadriorg park](https://www.visitestonia.com/en/kadriorg-park)
-Kadirorg is Estonian for "Catherine's Valley".
+Kadriorg is Estonian for "Catherine's Valley".
 People from St. Petersburg will notice something very familiar - the place is built around Catherinethal, a Baroque palace of Catherine I of Russia (_attention:_ don't think of this as "palace" in Peterhof way, this is roughly 100x times smaller).
 Very nice park to walk around and relax.
-Recomendation is to walk up to [Japanese Garden](https://www.visitestonia.com/en/japanese-garden-in-kardiorg-park), however, not sure it will be at it's full potential in April :)
+Recommendation is to walk up to [Japanese Garden](https://www.visitestonia.com/en/japanese-garden-in-kardiorg-park), however, not sure it will be at it's full potential in April :)

 _Pro-tip:_ grab the best coffee in Baltics in [Gourmet Coffee](https://www.facebook.com/GourmetCoffee.ee/) - the baristas know their work very well and selection of coffee is amazing.